 For the sake of argument I’d say that strictly number-based works, so long as the numerics are the standard 0-9 or mathematical variations thereof, are absolutely text-based art.
 Granted, they fall somewhere between the most basic tenants of written language and complete oblivion, but they are forms of text, however conceptual, and we’d be monkeys without them.

 Lastly, Tom Phillips.
 A Humument.
 This is about as landmark a work as it gets with Humument likely in print forever, nevermind having already gone into a 5th edition.
-Oddly, it’s about the least text-centric piece thus far.
+Oddly, although pretty, along with Darboven there’s the great initial question as to whether it’s text-based art or something else altogether.
 Here’s the scoop:

 Phillips, UK art professor and young dad, bought a copy of W H Mallock’s 1892 novel A Human Document and began drawing all over it, page by page.
 The art is pleasing, crafty and of its time, but what’s innovative text-wise is that Philips did a kind of controlled cut-up or 1-person Exquisite Corpse to create an entirely new novel by doing the nifty following:

 - Philips (like Franz Kline in the early 50’s) worked with mass-produced, pre-existing text